fernandokm/seizure_detection_pipeline/docs_xai/Technical Documentation.md

 - _Readability:_ The user must be able to use our tool as easily as possible, therefore our graphic explanations must be well titled, equipped with color codes and legends, etc.
 - _Fluidity:_ Our tool must be fluid despite the large size of the data, the waiting time of the user must also be limited to ensure the proper use of the tool.
-- _Resilience:_ The tool must be adaptable to a change of model (model-agnostic) as well as being adapted to the two databases TUH and TEPPE.
+- _Resilience:_ The tool must be adaptable to a change of model (i.e. it must be model-agnostic) as well as being adapted to the two databases TUH and TEPPE.

 ## 2 General architecture of the project